Bulletin Announcement: DuBois

 Use this in your 09/07/2025 bulletin

 Today’s gospel is clear: commitment to another involves sacrifice.
-Before we accept a commitment such as marriage or parenting, we must plan carefully like the king in today’s gospel.
-These are serious commitments which demand complete self-giving and are not for the faint hearted or selfish.
+Before we accept commitments such as marriage or parenting, we must plan carefully, like the king in today’s gospel.
+These are serious commitments that demand complete self-giving and are not for the faint-hearted or selfish.

 A Family Perspective 9-14-2025